ANTAGONISTIC MENTORS

 by Dr. Gabor Mate

-To awaken the practice of transforming triggers into actual teachers in our lives (aka antagonistic mentors), it helps to understand the ecology of triggers and the unconscious effects trauma and festering wounds have on our minds and bodies.
+To awaken the practice of transforming triggers into actual teachers in our lives (aka antagonistic mentoring), it helps to understand the ecology of triggers and the unconscious effects trauma and festering wounds have on our minds and bodies.

 ANTAGONISTIC MENTORING PRACTICE